1991MANISH/Nvidia_Git_Beginner/Tools/Tools/Readme.txt

 --> git  1991MANISH/Manish123#
 --> cscope

+cscope -Rp4   --> This will show file name also with search result

 Ctrl+] - go to definition
 Ctrl+T - Jump back from the definition.
 Ctrl+W Ctrl+] - Open the definition in a horizontal split